srivastavcodes/Raft-Consensus-Algo/README.md

 - **RequestVote**: Used during leader election to gather votes
 - **AppendEntries**: Used for log replication and leader heartbeats

-## Architecture

-The implementation follows the Raft paper specification:

-- **Consensus Module**: Handles leader election, log replication, and ensures safety properties
-- **Persistent State**: Current term, voted for candidate, and log entries (survives crashes)
-- **Volatile State**: Commit index and last applied index on all servers
-- **Leader State**: Next index and match index for each follower (leader only)

-## What This Implementation Covers

-This project implements the complete Raft algorithm across multiple progressive parts:

-1. **Elections**: Leader election mechanism with randomized timeouts
-2. **Commands and Log Replication**: Handling client commands and replicating them across the cluster
-3. **Persistence and Optimizations**: Making state persist across crashes with performance improvements
-4. **Key/Value Database**: A practical application demonstrating Raft in action
-5. **Exactly-Once Delivery**: Ensuring client requests are processed exactly once

 ## Getting Started

 ### Prerequisites